imLinguin/dvd-projekt/README.md

 </p>

 ## DISCLAIMER
-Script isn't fully operational yet.
-I'm actively working on it.
+Script isn't fully operational, most likely it never will be.
+The tool is deprecated in favor of Heroic Games Launcher and heroic-gogdl.

 Things like updating and verifing game files can be done by issuing `install` command.
 Download workers will make sure every file's checksum is correct.